Count on COUNTRY Financial®

 Healthy neighborhoods are the building blocks to a thriving city.
 That’s why COUNTRY Financial supports many local nonprofit organizations devoted to improving the financial health of neighborhoods.

 Count on COUNTRY Financial is a community grant program for nonprofit organizations in Atlanta, Chicago, Minneapolis/St. Paul and Portland.

 Grants are awarded to organizations that provide educational opportunities and resources to help single parents and their children achieve financial security.
 We support our past and current recipients and their efforts aimed to improving their communities' financial needs.

-Since 2008, COUNTRY Financial has awarded nearly $1.5 million to nonprofit organizations with programs that are improving the financial security of families.
-So far in 2016, nearly 3,500 kids and adults have participated in financial education and many went on to achieve personal milestones!
-Read about our 2015-2016 grant recipients below.
+Since 2008, COUNTRY Financial has awarded more than $1.8 million to nonprofit organizations with programs that are improving the financial security of families.

 Reaching out to the African American youth community and their parents in Atlanta, 100 Black Men launched Project Success, a post-secondary preparation, mentoring, and tuition assistance program.
 This initiative teaches financial literacy through wealth building classes, home ownership lessons, and investment strategies.

 In support of working families and single parents, Atlanta Habitat for Humanity builds affordable, environmentally friendly, quality homes and provides support services that promote successful home purchase and ownership.
 Their Homeowner Education program, Home Smart, is a comprehensive program that teaches Atlanta Habitat homeowners to save money and make smart financial decisions, become more involved in their children’s education, and be active within their neighborhood associations and communities.